Abbasid revolution

-The Abbasid Revolution, also called the Movement of the Men of the Black Raiment, was the overthrow of the Umayyad Caliphate (661–750 CE), the second of the four major Caliphates in Islamic history, by the third, the Abbasid Caliphate (750–1517 CE).
-Coming to power three decades after the death of the Islamic prophet Muhammad and immediately after the Rashidun Caliphate, the Umayyads were an Arab Empire ruling over a population which was overwhelmingly non-Arab.
-Non-Arabs were treated as second-class citizens regardless of whether or not they converted to Islam, and this discontent cutting across faiths and ethnicities ultimately led to the Umayyads' overthrow.
-The Abbasid family claimed to have descended from al-Abbas, an uncle of Muhammad.
+The Abbasid revolution (اَلثَّوْرَة اَلْعَبَّاسِيَّةِ), was the overthrow of the Umayyad Caliphate (661–750), the second of the four major caliphates in Islamic history, by the third, the Abbasid Caliphate (750–1517).

-The revolution essentially marked the end of the Arab Empire and the beginning of a more inclusive, multiethnic state in the Middle East.
-Remembered as one of the most well-organized revolutions during its period in history, it reoriented the focus of the Muslim world to the east.
+The Abbasid revolt originated in the eastern province of Khorasan in the mid-8th century, fueled by widespread discontent with Umayyad rule.
+The Abbasids, claiming descent from Muhammad's uncle Abbas, capitalized on various grievances, including discrimination against non-Arab Muslims (mawali), heavy taxation, and perceived impiety of Umayyad rulers.
+Led by Abu Muslim Khorasani, Abu Muslim's army composed largely of Arab settlers disillusioned with Umayyad rule, marched under black banners, forming a powerful force that swept westward in open revolt, defeating Umayyad forces.
+The decisive Battle of the Zab in 750 saw the Abbasid army triumph over the last Umayyad caliph, Marwan II.
+This victory led to the fall of the Umayyad dynasty and the establishment of Abbasid rule, marking a significant shift in the caliphate's power base from Syria to Iraq and ushering in a new era of Islamic governance.

 Background

 By the 740s, the Umayyad Empire found itself in critical condition.
 A succession crisis in 744 led to the Third Fitna, which raged across the Middle East for three years.
 The very next year, al-Dahhak ibn Qays al-Shaybani initiated a Kharijite rebellion that would continue until 746.
 Concurrent with this, a rebellion broke out in reaction to Marwan II's decision to move the capital from Damascus to Harran, resulting in the destruction of Homs – also in 746.
-It was not until 747 that Marwan II was able to pacify the provinces; the Abbasid Revolution began within months.
+It was not until 747 that Marwan II was able to pacify the provinces; the Abbasid revolution began within months.

-Nasr ibn Sayyar was appointed governor of Khurusan by Hisham ibn Abd al-Malik in 738.
+Nasr ibn Sayyar was appointed governor of Khorasan by Hisham ibn Abd al-Malik in 738.
 He held on to his post throughout the war of succession, being confirmed as governor by Marwan II in the aftermath.

-Khurusan's expansive size and low population density meant that the Arab denizens – both military and civilian – lived largely outside of the garrisons built during the spread of Islam.
-This was in contrast to the rest of the Umayyad provinces, where Arabs tended to seclude themselves in fortresses and avoided interaction with the locals.
+Khorasan's expansive size and low population density meant that the Arab denizens – both military and civilian – lived largely outside of the garrisons built during the spread of Islam into Persia.
+This was in contrast to the rest of the Umayyad provinces, where Arabs tended to seclude themselves in fortresses to avoid interacting with the locals.
 Arab settlers in Khorasan left their traditional lifestyle and settled among the native Iranian peoples.
-While intermarriage with non-Arabs elsewhere in the Empire was discouraged or even banned, it slowly became a habit within eastern Khorasan; and the Arabs began adopting Persian dress and as the two languages influenced one another, the ethnic barriers came down.
+While intermarriage with non-Arabs elsewhere in the Empire was discouraged or even banned, it slowly became a habit within eastern Khorasan; and the Arabs began adopting Persian dress and as the two languages influenced one another, the ethnic barriers gradually eroded.